This course is only available for students in the BA International Studies and BA Urban Studies programmes.

 For questions about enrolment, admission, etc, contact the Education Administration Office: Student Affairs Office for BA International Studies/Urban Studies

-This course must be passed in the Spring semester prior to the internship in the elective credits
+As preparation for the world of work, this course must be taken and completed successfully in the Spring semester prior to the internship in the elective credits

-This course can also be taken by students interested in learning about management and organisation, such as those aiming for a Master in Management, Business Administration or Public Administration, they may choose to follow the course as part of their extra-curricular space.
+This course can also be followed by those interested in studying management and organisation, such as students aiming for a Master in Management, Business Administration or Public Administration, and they may choose to take the course as part of their extra-curricular space.